Octa9821/locations-react-demo/README.md

 ### For a quick overview of the app, you can check out the video here: https://bit.ly/react-locations-demo-video

-### The back-end part of the app is in another repo called react-locations-demo-backend.
+### The back-end part of the app is in another repo called locations-react-demo-backend.